cyrildiagne/fstq/README.md

 - **Worker environment agnostic:** You can process the queue with on-premise GPUs and automatically scale-up remote GPU nodes if needed during traffic bursts.
+- **Dynamic batching:** Automatically bulks requests by batches to accelerate processing.

 ### 1 - Add items to the queue using the [Javascript Client SDK](#):